How to Actually Fix Windows’s Language List Keyboard Shortcuts

 • Alt+Shift+1 to start typing in English.

-The only problem is that, if you’re working on Windows 10 (and possibly still in Windows 11), Windows has a propensity to “forget” which keyboard shortcuts you’ve selected.
+The only problem is that, Windows has a propensity to “forget” which keyboard shortcuts you’ve selected.
+This issue especially comes up in Windows 10 but can still make itself felt in Windows 11.

-You can still change input languages in other ways, so it’s not a huge deal when it happens.
+Even if Windows does forget your shortcuts, you can still change input languages in other ways.
+So, Windows forgetting your shortcuts isn’t a huge deal.
 But given the number of times you’ll change the language you’re typing over the course of a given document, degree program, or career, it’s helpful to make this change as frictionless as possible.

 Fortunately, it’s comparatively simple—though not at all obvious—to get Windows to remember what shortcuts you want to use.
 To do so, you’ll